WLenhard/cNORM/README.md

 # please use cNORM on the console.
 cNORM.GUI()

-# If you prefer the console, you can use the syntax as well: Rank data within
+# Easy start: Conventional norming for one group without continuum over age
+# with the inbuilt elfe dataset.
+cnorm(raw = elfe$raw)

-# group and compute powers and interactions for the internal dataset 'elfe' and compute model.
+# Rank data within group and compute powers and interactions for the internal
-# The resulting object includes the ranked data via object$data and model via object$model.
+# dataset 'elfe' and compute model.
+The resulting object includes the ranked
+# data via object$data and model via object$model.
 cnorm.elfe <- cnorm(raw = elfe$raw, group = elfe$group)

 # Plot R2 of different model solutions in dependence of the number of predictors